Vietnam.vn - Nền tảng quảng bá Việt Nam

 Gazprom has sharply reduced Russian pipeline gas supplies to Europe in 2022 in retaliation for Western sanctions.
 Gas exports to Europe failed to recover last year, costing Gazprom billions of dollars in lost revenue.

-According to Russian Deputy Prime Minister in charge of energy issues Alexander Novak, the government predicts that this year, Gazprom will transport 108 billion cubic meters of gas via pipeline compared to 91.4 billion cubic meters in 2023.
+According to Russian Deputy Prime Minister in charge of energy issues Alexander Novak, the government predicts that this year, Gazprom will transport 108 billion cubic meters of gas via pipeline compared with 91.4 billion cubic meters in 2023.

 In an article assessing the performance of the domestic oil and gas industry published in the Energy Policy Journal, Mr. Novak said that growth in gas exports will mainly come from increased exports to China via the Power of Siberia pipeline.